More about: 20 Best Things To Do in Madrid

 Plan your visit to Madrid

 In a capital city like Madrid, there are things to do all year round.
-The months of July in Madrid, August in Madrid and September you will find the city with few people as the high temperatures discourage the locals, but if you go to Madrid in October, November or December you will see that the streets are full of people especially during the weekend.
+The months of July in Madrid, August in Madrid and September you will find the city with few people as the high temperatures deter the locals, but if you go to Madrid in October, November or December you will see that the streets are full of people especially during the weekend.
 That's why I recommend that you take advantage of Saturday or Sunday to go on an excursion to the surrounding area.